Dasika Durga Prasada Rao

 Dasika Durga Prasada Rao is an Indian geoscientist and the former director of the National Remote Sensing Agency.
 Born in 1939 to a family of Guntur-Vijayawada region.
 He is a 1998 Fellow of the National Academy of Sciences, India.
-Rao was honored by the Government of India, in 2001, with the fourth highest Indian civilian award of Padma Shri.
+In 2001, Rao was honored with the Padma Shri, India's fourth-highest civilian award, by the Government of India.
 Two years later, he received the Bhaskara Award from the Indian Society of Remote Sensing in 2003.